Palestine Action: Legal consequences

-Filton 18

 An initial 10 people were raided and arrested by counter-terror forces under the Terrorism Act 2006 on 19 November 2024 in relation to the August 2024 action against the Elbit Systems HQ in Bristol, in addition to those previously arrested on the scene who were charged for non-terror related crimes.
 In total, 18 activists were held in custody, dubbed the Filton 18.
 Tom Southerden of Amnesty International said the terrorism powers were misused to circumvent normal legal protections, resulting in excessively long pre-charge detention.
 Documents released under Freedom of Information suggest that the UK government shared contact details of counter-terrorism police and prosecutors with the Israeli embassy during the investigation into the incident.

 Four members of PA were released on bail on 13 November 2024 after being arrested the previous day on suspicion of a public order offence for a lock-on protest to block entry to two Elbit Systems buildings in the Aztec West business park.
+On 4 February 2026 'not guilty' verdicts were returned for all six defendants on the charge of aggravated burglary.
+Other charges (criminal damage and violent disorder) resulted in partial or no verdicts being returned.
+Three defendants, Rajwani, Rogers and Devlin, were found not guilty of violent disorder.
+Charges of aggravated burglary against 18 others were subsequently dropped.